Move-In Checklist

 We supply moving carts to make move-in easier.

-We encourage residents to completely fill these carts when unladingso you can make fewer trips and minimize congestion in the hallways/elevators.
+We encourage residents to completely fill these carts when unloading so you can make fewer trips and minimize congestion in the hallways/elevators.
 You can also bring your own cart/dolly if you prefer.

 Please note:

-- If you are moving into a residence hall on August 29 or 30, we will have volunteers available to help unload your vehicle.
+- If you are moving into a residence hall on August 26 or 27, we will have some assistance available to help unload your vehicle.
 While we want to be of assistance, our move-in volunteers will not help bring your belongings to your room.

 - Many residents and families find it necessary to make more than one trip when bringing everything inside.
 We will not have staff/volunteers responsible for monitoring carts left unattended, so you do so at your own risk.
 This is one of the reasons we encourage residents to only bring essentials when first moving in!

-- A driver should remain with the vehicle at all times.
+- A driver must remain remain with the vehicle at all times.

 Our unloading zones are only for active unloading.